 Lots of people worry about the environment.
-Whether it is your local community beset by traffic fumes or building on green spaces, or wider concerns about the rain forests and the ozone hole, lots of us have a feeling inside that things just are not the way they should be.
+Whether it is your local community beset by traffic fumes or building on green spaces, or wider concerns about the rainforests and climate change, lots of us have a feeling inside that things just are not the way they should be.
 So what is really going on?

-In 2012, government representatives from around the world gathered in Rio de Janeiro in Brazil for 'Rio+20', where they were assessing progress, or lack of it, since the Rio Earth Summit of 1992 (we will return to Rio+20 in Chapter 9).
+In 2012, government representatives from around the world gathered in Rio de Janeiro in Brazil for 'Rio+20', where they were assessing progress, or lack of it, since the Rio Earth Summit of 1992.
 Back in the UK, I (Martin) was asked by A Rocha UK and Tearfund to design a 15-minute talk that would cover all of the world's environmental problems.
 This would form part of a 'Whose Earth?'
-Rio+20 presentation that would be given at a number of venues in England in the summer of 2012.
+Rio+20 presentation that would be given at a number of venues in England in summer 2012.
 To say something meaningful about all of our environmental problems in 15 minutes seemed a tall order.
 I needed to start somewhere, and I chose a picture of our planet.
 Then, while the opening talk was going on, the problems streamed in across the picture.
-My list is in the second column of Table 1 below.
+My list is in the second column of table 1 below.
 I am far from the only person who has attempted a list of environmental problems.
 The American scientist Jared Diamond listed some key issues in his book Collapse1 and these are shown in column 3.
-Finally, there has been much interest recently in 'planetary boundaries', 2 and these are shown in column 4.
-If we cross these biophysical thresholds it could have disastrous consequences for humanity (it is thought that we have already crossed the thresholds for climate change, biodiversity loss and human interference with the nitrogen cycle).
+Finally, there has been much interest in 'planetary boundaries',2 and these are shown in column 4.
+If we cross these biophysical thresholds it could have disastrous consequences for humanity.